eigenfoo/old-eigenfoo.github.io/_posts/2020-10-06-littlemcmc.md

 ---
-title: "`littlemcmc` — A Standalone HMC and NUTS Sampler"
+title: "`littlemcmc` — A Standalone HMC and NUTS Sampler in Python"
 excerpt: "Introducing `littlemcmc` — a lightweight and performant implementation of HMC and NUTS in Python, spun out of the PyMC project."
 tags: